• Skip to primary navigation

 two overhead photos showing How to make Chocolate Brownie Cookies

-Transfer the brownie cookies dough to an airtight container and chill in the refrigerator for 6 hours, or overnight (I always chill overnight).
+Transfer the dough to an airtight container and chill in the refrigerator for 6 hours, or overnight (I always chill overnight).

-After the dough is chilled, preheat the oven to 350 degrees F and line three baking sheets with parchment paper.
+After the dough is chilled, preheat the oven to 350 degrees F and line three baking sheets with parchment paper or a silicone baking mat

-Allow cookies to cool on baking sheet for 10 minutes before removing to a wire rack to cool completely.
+Allow the brownie cookies cookies to cool on baking sheet for 10 minutes before removing to a wire rack to cool completely.

 overhead photo of Chocolate Brownie Cookies cooling on a wire rack

-1. Freeze the dough.
-Roll the brownie cookie dough into balls and place them on a large baking sheet.
-Transfer to the freezer to flash-freeze.
-Once frozen, transfer to an airtight container to freeze for up to two months.
+• Freeze the dough.
+Roll the brownie cookie dough into balls and freeze them in a single layer in an airtight container for up to 2 months.
 To bake, remove dough from freezer and let it come to room temperature, then bake according to the recipe instructions.

 front view of a Chocolate Brownie Cookie with a bite taken out of it